microsoft clarity tutorial

 The data is also usable in Google Analytics (GA4) explorations.

 It’s essential to be aware of the limitations and issues with the automatic native integration, and I’ll recommend using both native and manual integration for better results.
-You should visit the Integration section of this Microsoft Clarity article to understand some of the issues with native integration and how best to resolve them.
+You should visit the Integration section of this Microsoft Clarity article (or read this integration guide) to understand some of the issues with native integration and how best to resolve them.

 2. Advanced Settings: